Heuneburg: Interaction with other sites

 Several other hilltop sites came into existence in the broader region at the same time as the Heuneburg, about 700 BC.
 Initially, they may have been similar in size and population.
 Strikingly, most of them were abandoned around 600 BC, i.e. when the Heuneburg settlement was reorganised.
 It is possible that the Heuneburg had become so powerful as to attract population at the expense of other sites.
 It has long been suggested that the Hohenasperg settlement, some 100 km to the North of the Heuneburg, was somehow involved in the destruction of the Heuneburg after 500 BC and profited from its demise (see "abandonment" below).
 There is no clear evidence for such an interpretation, especially as the abandonment of the Heuneburg area is now in doubt (see below).

 Destructions, abandonment, and continuity

-The traditional view that the two main destructions of the citadel fortifications are the result of violent destruction, and that the Heuneburg was abandoned after the second destruction, which may have been part of a power struggle with Honenasperg, have lost some ground recently.
+The traditional view that the two main destructions of the citadel fortifications are the result of violent destruction, and that the Heuneburg was abandoned after the second destruction, which may have been part of a power struggle with Hohenasperg, have lost some ground recently.
 It remains likely that the mudbrick fortification was indeed destroyed violently, but there is no exact evidence to indicate whether this may have been the result of external warfare or of internal difficulties.
 The renewed economic flourish after this event may argue against a wholesale destruction of the site.
 The second destruction, in the 5th century, is even more problematic.
 It has been argued that the fire or fires could be accidental.
 It is also important to note that although the Heuneburg plateau is mostly abandoned at this time, as is the Aussensiedlung, smaller settlements develop in the surrounding area and burial activity continues, perhaps suggesting a change in the focus of settlement activity, possibly connected with sociopolitical changes at that time.